Time in Willow Creek: 2 weeks, 6 days

 Harriett arose early the next morning to open the library.
 As she walked up the steps, she thought she heard someone sniffling, so she walked around to see if anyone was there.

 The girl sighed.
-Perhaps the language barrier frustrated her too.
-Despite Juliana being a stranger and not knowing what her mental state was like, everything within Harriett wanted to help her.
+The language barrier probably frustrated her too.
+Despite being a stranger and not knowing her mental state, everything within Harriett wanted to help her.
 Juliana’s thick hair was oily like it hadn’t been washed in quite sometime.
-Her body frame was thick, but she was so skinny.
-She wasn’t doing so well on her own.
+She had thick body frame, but she was so skinny.
+The poor girl wasn’t doing so well on her own.

 At last!
 They were getting somewhere.
 “Yes!
 Food!
 Awww, you are hungry.
 Come on.
 Let’s go.
 I’ll make you some food.”